How we raise puppies

 The Puppy Culture protocol runs right up to 16wks, so we continue with this - as we will be with our ‘keeper’ pup at the same time.

-Pups will be vaccinated according to their age and travel needs, socialised, crate-trained, toilet-trained and worked with individually throughout this time.
+Pups will be socialised, crate-trained, toilet-trained and worked with individually throughout this time.
 They will also attend puppy classes as appropriate.